MARKET SNAPSHOT: Dow Futures Struggle For Direction As Traders Break For Thanksgiving

 Continue Reading Below

+U.S. stock futures were struggling to make much headway on Thursday, as traders steered away from making any big trading bets and instead focused on Thanksgiving Day feasting.

-The global backdrop for equities was mostly weaker, with Chinese stocks dropping sharply and European stocks mostly sluggish.
+The global backdrop for equities was mostly weaker, with Chinese stocks dropping sharply and European stocks largely sluggish except for French blue chips (http://www.marketwatch.com/story/european-stocks-head-toward-2nd-straight-loss-as-euro-pushes-higher-2017-11-23).

 What are the main benchmarks doing?

 On Wednesday, the S&P 500 and Dow posted modest declines (http://www.marketwatch.com/story/sp-eyes-another-record-but-meg-whitmans-farewell-could-prove-a-drag-2017-11-22), while the Nasdaq Composite inched up slightly to eke out another record.
-Stocks took a soft tone amid thin trading volumes, as the latest Federal Reserve minutes left the door open slightly (http://www.marketwatch.com/story/fed-doubts-on-inflation-grow-but-rate-hike-likely-soon-minutes-show-2017-11-22) to keeping interest rates unchanged until the end of the year, as opposed to a hike in December.
+Stocks saw muted action and thin trading volumes, as the latest Federal Reserve minutes left the door open slightly (http://www.marketwatch.com/story/fed-doubts-on-inflation-grow-but-rate-hike-likely-soon-minutes-show-2017-11-22) to keeping interest rates unchanged until the end of the year, as opposed to a hike in December.

-The three equity benchmarks are up between 16% and 27% for the year as of Tuesday's close, gains having been driven by an expanding U.S. economy, low returns for bonds, rising corporate profits and bets that the administration of President Donald Trump will deliver tax cuts and other business-friendly policies.

 Continue Reading Below